Adore2113/MarsHSim/docs/dev_log.md

 ##      03/17/2026
-    ♡ yesterday I mapped out a better plan for the rest of my simulator, and I decided to clean it up as I go today..
+    ♡ yesterday I mapped out a better plan for the rest of my simulator and I decided to clean it up as I go today..
 I realize I made a lot of mistakes earlier, but I'm noticing them and fixing them now

     ♡ moving to temp management today and thermal control, I decided to get the main ideas down using radiators and do more research into other ideas later on

-    ♡ cleaned up my code and moved the variables to the other files where they belong, and referenced them properly in engine.py
+    ♡ cleaned up my code and moved the variables to the other files where they belong and referenced them properly in engine.py

     ♡ while adding the temp variables to run_oga, I decided to rename a few variables to make reading/going over my code later easier and I also decided to make these functions more efficient overall

-    ♡ I'm not sure if I already stated this, but the OGA is capped at 0.004 (for now) so that the OGA has to take its time to catch back up so that it doesn't run a huge amount of power and it seems unrealistic
+    ♡ I'm not sure if I already stated this, but the OGA is capped at 0.004 (for now) so that the OGA has to take its time to catch backup so that it doesn't run a huge amount of power and it seems unrealistic

     ♡ I decided to use a dictionary in the run_oga function to keep it more manageable and neat

-    ♡ continuing to fix my code functions, and will remember to stay consistent w. the names and structure moving forward
+    ♡ continuing to fix my code functions and will remember to stay consistent w. the names and structure moving forward

     ♡ really happy w. my progress today and will continue implementing thermal control and temp management tomorrow